OliverQiL/voting-app-backend/README.md

 - `name`: String (the option name)
 - `count`: Number (count of votes for this option)

+## Setting Up Admin Users
+By default, the first user is not an admin.
+To create an admin user:

+1. Register a user through the API or frontend
+2. Connect to your MongoDB database
+3. Locate the user in the users collection
+4. Update the isAdmin field to true
+5. The user will now have admin privileges

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.